 As an Art lens the 30mm F1.4 DC HSM | A is built to the same design and performance standards introduced with the 35mm F1.4 DG HSM | Art lens, the first lens in this line to be announced.
 In fact, this lens feels like a scaled-down version of that fast, full-frame prime lens.
 And it’s not simply a cosmetic change.
 The new 30mm F1.4 has a completely new optical design, with more lens elements, including a double-aspheric lens which minimizes spherical distortion.
 As far as focusing goes, there’s been a lot of advancements since the original 30mm F1.4 was released in 2005.
 The autofocus is much faster, and much more quiet.
 And the full-time manual focus ring is very responsive for complete creative control.
 And as a Global Vision lens, each and every 30mm F1.4 DC HSM | Art lens is individually tested on the A1 MTF device at the Aizu, Japan factory.

-As an Art lens, the new 30mm F1.4 is designed for outstanding edge-to-edge image quality, even at the widest apertures.
+The 30mm F1.4 is designed for outstanding edge-to-edge image quality, even at the widest apertures thanks to its being an Art lens.
 And with a very flat field, it’s easy to focus on a detail and recompose the scene and keep the selected subject sharp anywhere within the frame.

 Combine this with the shallow depth of field at widest apertures captured through nine rounded diaphragm blades, and it makes for images with beautiful background blur and focus fall-off.
 (On cameras with a 1.6x APS-C, like the Canon models, the lens is equivalent to a 48mm).